Jolak5/kanban-copy/todo-list/exercises/exercise_set_up_project_with_webpack.md

 ### Submit your exercise
 --TODO: write submission instructions

-## Additional materials [optional header]
+## Additional materials
-We strongly advise you to check the [official webpack documentation](https://webpack.js.org/concepts/) to have a thorough understanding of the tools you're using here.
+We strongly advise you to check the [official webpack documentation](https://webpack.js.org/concepts/) for better understanding of the tools you're using here.